akhambir/JavaBuildingBlocks/README.md

     ```

     * Use command below for print your variables.
 For printing just copy and paste it inside created method
-    and put your variable around bracers.
+    and put variable around bracers.

     ```java
         System.out.println();